-Use Case Title Enabling Face-Book like Semantic Graph-search on Scientific Chemical and Text- based Data Vertical (area) Management of Information from Research Articles Author/Company/Email Talapady Bhat, bhat@nist.gov Actors/Stakeholders Chemical structures, Protein Data Bank, Material Genome Project, Open-GOV and their roles and egrated Data-graphs, Scientific social media responsibilities Goals Establish infrastructure, terminology and semantic data-graphs to annotate and present technology information using 'root' and rule-based methods used primarily guages like Sanskrit and Latin.
-Use Case Description Social media hype · media play a significant role in modern information most of us use social-media both to distribute and .
-Two of the special features of many social media like Face-Book are · · · · · · · · · · · · · · · · · · · is both data-providers and data-users - mation in a pre-defined 'data-shelf' of a data-graph - structure for managing information is reasonably language free . , n managing scientific information? ades science has truly evolved to become a community activity involving every country and almost every household.
-We routinely 'tune- in' to Internet resources to share and seek scientific information.
+Use Case Title Enabling Face-Book like Semantic Graph-search on Scientific Chemical and Text- based Data Vertical (area) Management of Information from Research Articles Author/Company/Email Talapady Bhat, bhat@nist.gov Actors/Stakeholders Chemical structures, Protein Data Bank, Material Genome Project, Open-GOV and their roles and initiative, Semantic Web, Integrated Data-graphs, Scientific social media responsibilities , , , Goals Establish infrastructure, terminology and semantic data-graphs to annotate and present technology information using 'root' and rule-based methods used primarily by some Indo-European languages like Sanskrit and Latin.
+Use Case Description Social media hype Social media hype Internet and social media play a significant role in modern information exchange.
+Every day most of us use social-media both to distribute and receive information.
+Two of the special features of many social media like Face-Book are the community is both data-providers and data-users they store information in a pre-defined 'data-shelf' of a data-graph Their core infrastructure for managing information is reasonably language free What this has to do with managing scientific information?
+During the last few decades science has truly evolved to become a community activity involving every country and almost every household.
+We routinely 'tune-in' to Internet resources to share and seek scientific information.
 What are the challenges in creating social media for science Creating a social media of scientific information needs an infrastructure where many scientists from various parts of the world can participate and deposit results of their experiment.
 Some of the issues that one has to resolve prior to establishing a scientific social media are: How to minimize challenges related to local language and its grammar?
 How to determining the 'data-graph' to place an information in an intuitive way without knowing too much about the data management?
-How to find relevant scientific data without spending too much time on the Internet? and more so Sanskrit and Latin use a novel 'root'-based ation of on-demand, discriminating words to define les from English are Bio-logy, Bio-chemistry.
+How to find relevant scientific data without spending too much time on the internet? the Internet?
+Approach: Most languages and more so Sanskrit and Latin use a novel 'root'-based method to facilitate the creation of on-demand, discriminating words to define concepts.
+Some such examples from English are Bio-logy, Bio-chemistry.
 Youga, Yogi, Yogendra, Yogesh are examples from Sanskrit.
-Genocide is an example from Latin. -demand based on best-practice terms and their n a discriminating data-graph with self-explained meaning.
-Current Compute(System) Cloud for the participation of community Solutions Storage Requires expandable on-demand based resource that is Ū suitable for global users location and requirements Networking Needs good network for the community participation Software Good database tools and servers for data-graph manipulation are needed Big Data Data Source Distributed resource with a limited centralized Characteristics (distributed/centralized) capability Volume (size) Undetermined.
+Genocide is an example from Latin.
+These words are created on-demand based on best-practice terms and their capability to serve as node in a discriminating data-graph with self-explained meaning.
+Current Compute(System) Cloud for the participation of community Solutions Storage Requires expandable on-demand based resource that is 50.40015 Storage suitable for global users location and requirements Networking Needs good network for the community participation Software Good database tools and servers for data-graph Suitware • • D:- D-+- Data Causa manipulation are needed Big Data Data Source Distributed resource with a limited centralized Characteristics (distributed/centralized) capability Volume (size) Undetermined.
 May be few terabytes at the beginning